Azure/Spark-Operationalization-On-Azure/README.md

 Next, enter the AML environment setup command.  **NOTE**: The following items when completing the environment setup:

 * Enter a name for the environment.
-Environment names must between 3 and 17 characters in length and can only consist of numbers and lowercase letters.
+Environment names must be 20 for fewer characters in length and can only consist of numbers and lowercase letters.
 * You will be prompted to sign in to Azure.
 To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the provided code to authenticate.
 * During the authentication process you will be prompted for an account to authenticate with.
 Use the account under which you created the DSVM.
-* When the sign in is complete your subscription information will be presented and you will be prompted whether you wish to continue with the select account.
+* When the sign in is complete your subscription information will be presented and you will be prompted whether you wish to continue with the selected account.

 Environment setup command: